Japanese Patterns of Design

 Therefore, people began to take shobu-yu (iris bath) to avoid getting sick.
 The strong fragrance of the iris is said to purify the body of evil spirits and warm the body.

-This effect spread among the common people as an amulet to ward off evil spirits, and the practice became widespread.
+This effect spread among the ordinary people as an amulet to ward off evil spirits, and the practice became widespread.

 Admiring the Moon: Shinto Rituals